 8. Taste for seasoning and add salt and pepper if needed.

-9. Serve and sprinkle fresh cilantro leaves and chopped peanuts over top.
+9. Serve and sprinkle fresh cilantro leaves and chopped peanuts over the top.

 10. Garnish with a lime wedge.